-- Bachelor's degree from a regionally accredited college or university. - Undergraduate GPA of 3.0 or higher on a 4.0 scale. - Satisfactory performance on the Graduate Record Examination (GRE) within five years.
-The GRE will be waived for those with an undergraduate GPA of 3.0 or higher and/or those holding a master's or higher degree. - For information about the GRE and a current list of testing dates and locations, consult the GRE home page on the ETS (Educational Testing Service) website. - When registering for the GRE, enter institutional code 5156 on the list of score recipients in order to ensure that the scores are sent to Duke University.
+- Bachelor's degree from a regionally accredited college or university. - Undergraduate GPA of 3.0 or higher on a 4.0 scale. - The Graduate Record Examination (GRE) is no longer required for admissions.
+However, if an applicant wishes to submit GRE scores as part of their admissions packet, he or she should enter institutional code 5156 on the list of score recipients in order to ensure that the scores are sent to Duke University.